Two seasons of television on design thinking for urban development in Iceland

 The team followed a human-centered design process in the program:

-The designer’s meet with the inhabitants and listen to their ideas and dreams about their community.
+- Understanding the People.
+The designers meet with the inhabitants and listen to their ideas and dreams about their community.
 Several workshops where held to gather ideas and define areas of intervention.

-After many strenuous days the town is ready to be revealed.
+- Testing.
+After many strenuous days, the outcomes were revealed.
 All the hard work had paid off and the makeover had brought the residents closer together.
 It’s amazing what is possible if everybody works as a team.
 It’s when people join forces and work together that the true magic happens.